ELynx/screeps-world/README.md

 (High importance) spawn lower level creeps when energy is low.

 # Ideas
-Intent pipeline!
-Do more things in one turn!

 PathFinder option `flee`.

 Roads in neutral room require change in repair code to work on energy level 0.

-Creeps fight back based on event log.
+Towers fight back based on event log.

 Grab was disabled for restocker during harvest.
 Block removed.

-## Temporary creeps

-Spawn on demand.

-Recycle by "Dynamic creep life" afterwards.